bjoggib/pokedex/README.md

 I used the following tools.

 1. Redux for state management.
-For an application of this size Redux may not be neccessary but as an application grows the benefits of Redux start to shine.
+For an application of this size Redux may not be necessary but as an application grows the benefits of Redux start to shine.
 So I decided to go with Redux to show that I know how this great state management tool works (Also, I was required to use it for this project :-) ).
 2. Redux-thunk was used as middleware to be able to return functions in actions creators.
 3. Json-server is used as a fake database.
 The data is all stored in the file db.json at the root of the project.
 Json-server lets you make async requests to the db.json file as if it were a RESTFUL web API.
-I also used Concurrenty to run the json server and the application simultaneously.
+I also used Concurrently to run the json server and the application simultaneously.
 4. I used React Router for client side routing.
-For this project it might be unnessasary but its nice to have.
+For this project it might be unnecessary but its nice to have.
-5. Redux devtools extension was used as a DEV depency to monitor the state changes in the console.
+5. Redux devtools extension was used as a DEV dependency to monitor the state changes in the console.
 6. I used Bootstrap 4 to aid with CSS.